Michcioperz/hugoblog/content/post/owncast-on-nixos.en.md

 date: 2021-04-18
 ---

+**Update (2021-10-24):** Owncast is now packaged and configurable within NixOS unstable, and a new NixOS release is due in November.
+So this description is likely no longer useful.
+Not to mention that I don't use Owncast anymore.

 I really enjoy painful discovery of hidden dependencies, so I thought it would be fun to package Owncast for NixOS for my own nefarious purposes.
 I didn't have any experience with Owncast before, but what could possibly go wrong?

 A brief reminder of definitions: